djjudas21/puppet-freeradius/README.md

 ## Limitations

-This module is targeted at FreeRADIUS 2.x running on CentOS 6 and FreeRADIUS 3.x running on CentOS 7.
+This module is targeted at FreeRADIUS 3.x running on CentOS 7.
+It will not work on FreeRADIUS 2.x.
 It has not been thoroughly tested on other distributions, but might work.
 Likely sticking points with other distros are the names of packages, services and file paths.

 This module was written for use with Puppet 3.6 and 3.7, but should be quite agnostic to new versions of Puppet.